tomafro/deja/README.md

 ## How deja works

-For each command, deja creates a hash from the command, arguments, current user and working directory.
-If a result for this hash is found in the cache, it is replayed.
-If not, the command is run and the result stored in the cache.
-By default, deja only caches the result if the command exits with status `0`.
-This can be changed with the `--record-exit-codes` option.
+For each command, deja creates a hash from the command, arguments, user and working directory.
+If a result for this hash is found in the cache, its replayed.
+If not, the command is run, and if the exit code is 0, the result stored in the cache.
+When replaying a command, the output to stdout and stderr is rewritten to the terminal in the same order as recorded. deja will then exit with the original exit code.

-Various other options add or remove things from the hash, giving finer control over when to use a cached result.
-There are also other subcommands to manipulate and query the cache.

 ## Options

+`--cache [path]` sets the path to the cache directory.
+If the directory does not exist, it will be created.
+By default deja will use `$XDG_CACHE_HOME/deja or $HOME/.cache/deja` on Linux, or `$HOME/Library/Caches/deja` on macOS.

+`--share-cache` sets the cache to shared.
+By default the cache is per-user, and only the user who created the cache can read or write to it.
+When `--share-cache` is used, the cache is created with group read/write permissions, allowing other users to read and write to it.

 `--watch-path [path]` returns the cached result until the path contents change (detected via a content hash).
 Multiple paths can be watched by providing the option multiple times.